Bendodroid/RocketFuelManager/README.txt

 - Calculation of fuel ingredients (K-N-O3, Sugar, Sulfide, Fe2-O3)
 - Export to JSON
+- Importing and printing of saved recipes

 Not Working:

-- Import of JSON files (under construction)
+- Editing of recipes in JSON files (under construction)
 - User-specified ingredients

 ### How to use?